25 Video Interview Questions To Hire Better Employees

-This simple, innocuous question tells you so much about the candidate.
+This simple question tells you so much about the candidate.
 How much emphasis do they place on their career?
 How much of their lives are they willing to share with you?
 Which parts?
 Do they tell it with energy and candor, or are they careful and reserved?

 As they tell their story, ask them to expound on areas you find interesting.
 Don’t steer their conversation, but don’t let them ramble, either.
-A strong candidate will find ways to connect their answer with the job posting at hand.
+A strong candidate will find ways to connect their answer with the job role.

-This question is an excellent truth detector.
-It tends to catch people off guard enough that they answer the first thing that comes to mind.
+This question tends to catch people off guard enough that they answer the first thing that comes to mind.
 Maybe it’s salary, maybe it’s the company itself, or it could even be they want a change of career.

 You’re looking for sincerity and enthusiasm.
-Lukewarm answers are a red flag as it could indicate that your company is just one application out of many, and they’re just looking for a paycheck instead of wanting to add value.
+Lukewarm answers are sometimes a red flag as it could indicate that your company is just one job target out of many.

-Get the candidate talking by having them gush about the job they liked the most so far in their career.
-Keep things real by asking follow up questions about what they did, any shortcomings in the role, and how they envision a future role can become the next “best job.”
+Get the candidate talking by having them share about the job they liked the most so far in their career.
+Ask follow-up questions about what their accomplishments, any shortcomings in the role, and how they envision a future role can become the next “best job.”

-This question tries to dig into their motivations for applying to the job.
-Clock punchers will only see your organization as a placeholder until something better comes along, for example, a job that pays a bit more, or is a little closer to home, or requires fewer hours.
-They’ll jump ship as fast as they get a new opportunity.
+This question helps you to learn more about their motivations when applying for the job.
+Clock watchers will only see your organization as a placeholder until something better comes along, for example, a job that pays a bit more, or is a little closer to home, or requires fewer hours.
+You want to get a sense if they’ll jump ship as soon as they get a new opportunity.

 Great answers incorporate some knowledge of your industry, company, and team.
 There should also be a clear passion for the job itself and future prospects at the company.

-What skill makes you most qualified for the position?
+6. What skill makes you qualified for this job?

 This is both a test of their own confidence and their understanding of the role.
 If the candidate emphasizes a skill that isn’t directly related or a key part of the position, then it’s less likely they will be a fit for the role.

-One of the best ways to know a person is by how he sees other people.
-This question gives you a peek into his prior working relationships and what he thinks made them so great.
-You’ll discover what the candidate values in other people and how he may potentially see his future co-workers.
+One of the best ways to get to know a person is by how they see other people.
+This question gives you a peek into their prior working relationships and what they think makes one co-worker or another stand out.
+You’ll discover what the candidate values in other people and how they may potentially see their future co-workers.

-If a candidate can’t decide on anyone, that may be a warning sign that a) he doesn’t have the skill set to evaluate a co-worker’s performance, or b) he doesn’t know enough about his co-workers to make a decision one way or the other, or c) he doesn’t have a good working relationship with his previous team.
+If a candidate can’t decide on anyone, that may be a warning sign that they don’t have the skill set to evaluate a co-worker’s performance, they don’t know enough about their co-workers to make a decision one way or the other, or they don’t have a good working relationship with their previous team.

-What’s the toughest problem you were able to solve?
-How?
+8. What’s the toughest problem you were able to solve and how?

 This is an opportunity for a candidate to demonstrate their lateral thinking and problem-solving abilities, and also an opportunity for you to see how truthful a candidate is.

 As the candidate relates their story, ask them to provide more detail on the steps taken to solve the problem.
-Things like context, specific actions, minor details, etc. If a candidate really participated in solving the problem, they will be able to provide most of that information.
-If they don’t know or claim to not remember, then they might be fabricating all or part of the story (or at least their contribution to the story).
+Things like context, specific actions, and minor details.
+If a candidate participated in solving the problem, they will be able to provide most of that information.
+If they don’t know or claim to not remember, then they might not have been quite as involved in the problem as they suggested.

-Job skills aren’t the only thing that makes a good employee.
-You also have to figure out if they’re a good fit for your company culture.
+Job skills aren’t the only thing that make a good employee.
+You also have to figure out if the candidate will be a good fit for your company culture.